MarcosCobena/marcoscobena.github.io/items/Tue-3--Multiple-instances-of-the-same-ViewModel-5e696e8dd793.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Tue 3: Multiple instances of the same ViewModel

-   I have another issue of multiple instances of the same ViewModel live at the same time.
-Basically am navigating to the same page —after…   --------

 ### Tue 3: Multiple instances of the same ViewModel

 I have another issue of multiple instances of the same ViewModel live at the same time.
 Basically am navigating to the same page —after having some others in the middle— through 1) InsertPageBefore() and 2) PopToRoot().